-- the right of faculty members to teach and discuss all aspects of their subject with their students; - the right of students to question all aspects of the subjects they are learning; - the right of faculty members, staff, and students to carry out research and to disseminate and publish the results thereof; to produce and perform creative works; to engage in service to the institution and the community; to acquire, preserve, and provide access to documentary material in all formats; and to participate in professional and representative academic bodies; and - the right of faculty members, staff, and students to speak and write as citizens without censorship from the institution.
+- the right of faculty members to teach and discuss all aspects of their subject with their students; - the right of students to question all aspects of the subjects they are learning; - the right of faculty members, staff, and students to carry out research and to disseminate and publish the results thereof; to produce and perform creative works; to engage in service to the institution and the community; to acquire, preserve, and provide access to documentary material in all formats; and to participate in professional and representative academic bodies; - the right of faculty members, staff, and students to speak and write as citizens without censorship from the institution.

-As noted in Universities Canada's Statement on Academic Freedom (https://www.univcan.ca/media-room/media-releases/statement-on-academic-freedom), academic freedom must be based on reasoned discourse informed by evidence.
+As noted in Universities Canada's Statement on Academic Freedom (Statement on Academic Freedom), academic freedom must be based on reasoned discourse informed by evidence.
 It is "constrained by the professional standards of the relevant discipline and the responsibility of the institution to organize its academic mission."
 The latter constraint "includes the institution's responsibility to select and appoint faculty and staff, to admit and discipline students, to establish and control curriculum, to make organizational arrangements for the conduct of academic work, to certify completion of a program and to grant degrees."